A GameBoy Advance emulator in D

 This emulator is written mostly in pure D, with some inline x86 (32 and 64 bit) assembly in the display emulation to help with performance.

-All of the GameBoy's built-in hardware has been implemented, with the exception of sound.
+All of the GameBoy's built-in hardware has been implemented.

 I've tested 8 games so far: